-Prices start from $18 for a gentleman’s pour of labels like Akashi White Oak and Nikka Coffey Grain.
-If you’re looking to spoil yourself, La Terre also serves up rare pours from the likes of Karuizawa where bottles go for thousands of dollars – some fetching more than a shocking $50,000.
+Prices start from $18 for a gentleman’s pour of labels like Shinshu Mars and Nikka Coffey Grain.
+If you’re looking to spoil yourself, La Terre also serves up rare pours from the likes of Karuizawa where bottles go for thousands of dollars – some fetching more than a shocking $15,000.

-There are also light bites served, ranging from Mixed Nuts ($6) to Jamon Iberico (from $20).
+There are also light bites served, ranging from Mixed Nuts ($6) to Cheese Plates (from $18).

-The Swan Song was was opened late last year by two friendly blokes who know their whiskies inside and out.
-They’ll take their time to explain the intricacies of whisky-tasting.
-Try their range of rare and vintage whiskies with a dram or two - they’ve got exclusive bottles like a Laphroaig 1970 and a Linkwood 28 Year Old.
+The Swan Song started off as a small passion project by 2 friendly blokes who know their whiskies inside and out.
+They’ll take their time to explain the intricacies of whisky-tasting while you try their range of rare and vintage whiskies with a dram or 2 – they’ve got exclusive bottles like a Laphroaig 1970 and a Linkwood 28 Year Old.